 The level of advice that can be provided without on site viewing carries no guarantee of success, because all situations are unique and a consultant can no more guarantee to solve your problem by ‘phone or email than a plumber can fix your pipes by telepathy.

 Concise DIY advice may be obtained from our Fox Deterrence Helpline.
-A general information leaflet is also available from our Admin Office.
-For those who prefer professional on-site service or more specific advice, we recommend two highly experienced wildlife consultancies – Humane Urban Wildlife Deterrence and Foxolutions.
+A general information leaflet is available from our Admin Office, as is a more comprehensive book.
+For those who prefer personal, professional on-site service or more specific advice, we recommend three highly experienced wildlife consultancies – Humane Urban Wildlife Deterrence, Fox-a-Gon and Foxolutions.

 But why deterrence?
 Can’t the council simply take the foxes away?